Establishing Patient Leadership

 Collaboration Guidance

-Input from various stakeholders is needed in PC-CIS creation.
-Assuming patient leadership, the first step should be to think through who the various stakeholders are that will also need to be engaged and how to engage them.
+Input from various stakeholders is needed in PC-CIS development.
+Assuming patient leadership, the first step is to think through who the various stakeholders are that also need to be engaged and how to engage them.
 Clinicians, clinical specialists, and others who provide services related to the condition should be involved, as well as payers for health care services, including government and private insurance companies when possible.
 Private employers, who in the US and elsewhere are the source of health insurance for many employed persons and their families, are another stakeholder for consideration.
 These efforts can also include researchers from academia, government/regulatory entities, and life science industries (biopharmaceutical, device, and diagnostic).

 In alignment with ensuring all relevant stakeholders are included, there will likely be the need to form collaborations and consortia to accomplish PC-CIS development.
 These partnerships can take many forms.
 But, again, the patient community should lead or have a leadership role when not the lead organization.